I.N.R.I. (Sarcófago album)

 I.N.R.I. is the debut album by the Brazilian extreme metal band Sarcófago.
 It was recorded in July and released in August 1987.

-Originally self-released as a cassette with photocopied covers.
-This album was re-released numerous times, with three different covers: orange (classic), blue and brown skeleton.
+Originally self-released as a cassette with photocopied covers, it was re-released numerous times, with three different covers: orange (classic), blue and brown skeleton.
 The 2002 CD re-release by Cogumelo Records has 15 tracks.

 Musical style

 Since their inception, Sarcófago's aim was to make the most aggressive music ever.
 Early musical blueprints included extreme metal stalwarts Celtic Frost, Bathory and Slayer, along with Finnish hardcore punk bands like Terveet Kädet and Rattus.
 The extensive use of blast beats on this album by drummer Eduardo "D.D.
 Crazy" made him a pioneer in the metal world.
 I.N.R.I.'s release has been considered a milestone in the evolution of black metal, although band bassist Geraldo "Incubus" Minelli continues to consider Sarcófago, to this date, a death metal band.